Functional Ito Calculus, Path-dependence and the Computation of Greeks: Conclusion and Future Research

 \subsubsection{Acknowledgements}

 Firstly and more importantly, we would like to thank B. Dupire for proposing such interesting problem and all the enlightened discussions.
 Without him, this work would not be possible.
-We are also grateful to him for letting us use some figures from his work.
 We thank J.-P. Fouque and S. Corlay for all the insightful comments.
+We also thank the anonymous referees for their careful reading of the paper.
+Their comments improved the paper tremendously.

-Y. F. Saporito was supported by Fulbright grant 15101796 and the CAPES Foundation, Ministry of Education of Brazil, Bras\'ilia, DF 70.040-020, Brazil.
+Part of this research was conducted while Y. F. Saporito was supported by Fulbright grant 15101796 and the CAPES Foundation, Ministry of Education of Brazil, Bras\'ilia, DF 70.040-020, Brazil.

 The research was carried out in part during the summer internship of 2011 at Bloomberg supervised by B. Dupire.